SridhanyaG/udacityclassicarcadegame/README.md

 # frontend-nanodegree-arcade-game
+1. run the index.html (open in a browser)
+2. Play the game by following below instructions.
 	1. use arrow keys to move the boy
 	2. Total reserve is 5 attempts
 	3. Every time u skip the bug and reach the water you get one success score.
 Reserve is decremented.
 	4. When a bug bites failure score is increase.
 Reserve is decremented.
+3. To reset the game please refresh the page in browser.

 ##Inputs form the project
 =======================